Covid-19 & Weddings in Costa Rica

 This is the part nobody was expecting when 2020 started, but if your wedding date is affected by Covid-19, we are happy to offer our couples two options:

-- The second option we give is to use the retainer fee as a couple session, family session, or post-wedding session whenever you feel it’s safe to travel to Costa Rica within the next 18 months.
+- The second option we give is to use the retainer fee as a couple session, family session, or post-wedding session whenever you feel it’s safe to travel to Costa Rica until the end of 2021.

-Please note that all retainers made are non-refundable as per the contract (this is an industry-standard around the world), it is basically because our service is date-exclusive, and once a couple books us, we turn down any other couple wanting us at their wedding.
-As much as we wish to refund we are not a big company like Amazon, an airline, or a big hotel that can do it and won’t be really affected by the situation, with small businesses like most of the ones involved in the wedding industry every cancelation is very difficult and potentially devastating, we rely on this income to live and to put food on our table.
-However, your retainer will not be lost and you will be able to use it towards the new date or can be used as a couple session whenever you feel it’s safe to travel to Costa Rica.
+Please note that if you deside to cancel the wedding all retainers made are non-refundable as per the contract (this is an industry-standard around the world), it is basically because our service is date-exclusive and once a couple books us, we turn down any other couple or potential work wanting for the reserved date.
+As much as we wish to refund you, we are not a big company like Amazon, an airline, or a big hotel/resort that can do it and won’t be really affected by the situation, with small businesses like ours and most of the ones involved in the wedding industry every cancelation is very difficult and potentially devastating, we rely on this income to live and to put food on our table.
+However, we do understand this hard situation and that is why if you don’t cancel the event your retainer will not be lost and you will be able to use it towards the new date or can be used as a couple session whenever you feel it’s safe to travel to Costa Rica.

 We are doing our best to work closely with everyone as far as being flexible with date changes.
 Some of our couples have been opting to schedule a really small wedding in their hometown and postpone their destination wedding to celebrate with friends and family until it feels safe to travel again. #postponewedding